keisanabria/FS-Security/README.md

 ### Requirements
 - Have python 3.12.5+
-- Install geopandas, mapclassify, requests, pandas, pathlib, plotly, shapely, plotly-geo*, pyshp*, dash, json, openpyxl*, gunicorn, datetime, git
+- Install geopandas, mapclassify, requests, pandas, pathlib, plotly, shapely, plotly-geo*, pyshp*, dash, json, openpyxl*, gunicorn, datetime, git, re
     * Libraries with asterik were only installed for the Plotly map, which currently won't be used

 ### How to install dependencies (libraries)